benpastore/nextflow_pipelines/README.md

-# nextflow_pipelines
+# Pipelines Galore

-Collection of pipelines to process RNA/DNA genomics data using Nextflow
+## Collection of pipelines used in RNA/DNA Genomics Analysis